xullnn/ls_pull_over_push/230/answers.md

 answer:

 - returns a new promise
-  - the next chained `when` will wait until the returned promise to settle
+  - the next chained `then` will wait until the returned promise to settle
 - return async values such as array or string
-  - the program flow will move to the next chained `then` and returned async value will be passed as argument to the success callback of next `then`.
+  - the program flow will move to the next chained `then` and then returned async value will be passed as argument to the success callback of then next `then`.
 - throw an error
   - the error will be caught by the next chained `catch()`